Dust management in the Elk Valley

 Air quality monitoring reports

-On July 11, 2024, Glencore's acquisition of a 77% interest in EVR from Tech Resources successfully closed.
-Reports prepared prior to this date were prepared by or at the request of Tech Resources as the former operator of EVR.
+On July 11, 2024, Glencore's acquisition of a 77% interest in EVR from Teck Resources successfully closed.
+Reports prepared prior to this date were prepared by or at the request of Teck Resources as the former operator of EVR.

 Fine particulate classification